timeflux/burst/README.md

 - Bandpass filter between 1 and 40 Hz (IIR, order 2)

 It can be modified in the [`main.yaml`](https://github.com/timeflux/burst/blob/main/main.yaml) graph.

+Individual epochs are scaled using the standard deviation of the training set.
+Class imbalance is handled through random undersampling.

 ### GUI